This client memorandum is a newly revised version of an alert that was published on October 3, 2025.

 FTC and DOJ ATR will continue to accept and process HSR filings; inquiries regarding HSR rules or filing procedures will not be answered.

 Waiting periods will continue to run as normal and will expire as scheduled if DOJ ATR and FTC do not issue a request for additional information (i.e., a Second Request).
-The agencies have not made clear whether early terminations of HSR waiting periods will be granted; parties should expect to observe the full waiting period of 30 calendar days (or 15 for certain all cash tender offer or bankruptcy transactions).
+Early termination of HSR waiting periods will not be granted.
 While difficult to predict, there may be delays in the review of certain strategic transactions (including increased risk of a “pull and refile” scenario, or a higher likelihood of a Second Request being issued).

 The DOJ ATR will continue to “prepare cases that must be filed due to statutory deadlines, but only when an extension or waiver cannot be obtained and ATR leadership determines that allowing a proposed merger to go forward without objection would pose a reasonable likelihood of peril to property in which the United States has an immediate interest.”
 See the U.S. Department of Justice FY 2026 Contingency Plan.